aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/exchange-server-integration/aspose-email-java-ews-client-tutorial/_index.md

   guide walks you through setup, mailbox info retrieval, inbox listing, and moving messages efficiently.
 og_image_alt: 'Developer guide: create EWS client Java using Aspose.Email'
-og_title: Create EWS Client Java – Automate Email with Aspose.Email
+og_title: Create an EWS Client in Java with Aspose.Email – Automate Email Processing
 schemas:
 - author: Aspose
   dateModified: '2026-07-17'
   description: Learn how to create EWS client Java using Aspose.Email for Java.
 This
     guide walks you through setup, mailbox info retrieval, inbox listing, and moving messages efficiently.
-  headline: Create EWS Client Java – Automate Email with Aspose.Email
+  headline: Create an EWS Client in Java with Aspose.Email – Automate Email Processing
   type: TechArticle
 - description: Learn how to create EWS client Java using Aspose.Email for Java.
 This guide walks you through setup, mailbox info retrieval, inbox listing, and moving messages efficiently.
-  name: Create EWS Client Java – Automate Email with Aspose.Email
+  name: Create an EWS Client in Java with Aspose.Email – Automate Email Processing
   steps:
   - name: Install Aspose.Email via Maven
     text: Make sure the Maven snippet from the **Prerequisites** section is present